chendiqian/OSAN/README.md

 # I-MLE sampling
 Specify `--sample_policy` as well as the following hparams, especially `--train_embd_model` hparams. `--sample_k` can be positive integers as number of nodes / eedge / hops per subgraph or negative number as node / edge deletion.

+`--aux_loss_weight` is an optional restriction, it is the strength of loss so that the sampled instances should be different if possible.

 e.g.

 Node sample: `python main.py --batch_size 128 --epochs 1000 --sample_policy node --sample_k -1 --num_subgraphs 3 --train_embd_model`